In Red

 Remember when she threw up for hours after getting her wisdom teeth pulled?

-The crow squawked again, and Annabeth swore this time it sounded like, “Save her!”
+The crow squawked, and Annabeth swore this time it sounded like, “Save her!”

-She eyed the bud.
-It was bigger now.
-Opened, slightly.
+The rose bud opened slightly.
 A black petal bulged out of the green bud casing.
-It’s a calyx.
-The base of the bloom was too wide.
-Too bulbous.
-Pregnant.
+It’s called a calyx.
 The crow rustled the leaves of the hedge above her.

 Annabeth was annoyed.
 Annoyed at the crow.
 Annoyed at Bean.
 Annoyed at Nylah fucking Brooks.